 Be sure to inspect all areas of your home for faulty wiring and inspect your appliances to ensure they are not a hazard.
 If something in your home is a hazard be sure to replace it or repair it right away to prevent a future fire.

-This tip may seem very simple but it is something that is easily forgotten.
+This tip may seem like a very simple fire safety tip, but it is something that is easily forgotten.
 Do your best to remember to move all grills, fire pits and other flammable items away from your home.
+When you are cooking on a grill outdoors be sure to keep proper distance from your home or deck to protect it from keeping fire.

-This tip may seem very simple but it is something that is easily forgotten.
+This tip may also seem super simple but it is something that is easily forgotten.
 When cooking, do your best not to get distracted or if something needs your attention more than your cooking, make sure you turn off the stove prior to walking away.

 Fires are very scary and can destroy your home in a small amount of time.
 Do your best to take precautions in your home to prevent a fire and prepare your family in case of an emergency.
 Make sure you discuss what to do in case of an emergency with everyone in your family no matter how young or old.